ameba23/lowtechnetwork/docs/plants.md

 muslin into another container.
 Traditionally a glass demijohn with an air-lock which can let air leave but not enter.
-I have had success using 25l plastic water containers, with a condom or balloon instead of an air-lock. but plastic containers are more difficult to clean.
+I have had success using 25l plastic water containers, with a condom or balloon instead of an air-lock. but plastic containers are much more difficult to clean.
 In winter, make sure the wine does not freeze.

 -   1 gallon = 3.785 litres